Licensed mariner: Licensing by country

 In the United Kingdom, the Maritime and Coastguard Agency issue licenses, known as Certificates of Competency, in a similar fashion under the amended STCW convention.

+In Canada, licenses are issued in accordance to STCW conventions by Transport Canada and are referred to as Certificates of Competencies as in the British system.

 Types

 Deck officers

 There are a wide variety of licenses for deck officers, with restrictions of geography and tonnage.
 Licenses without such restrictions are called unlimited as in Third Mate or Officer of the Watch, Unlimited.
 The grades of unlimited licenses are: